 Some caveats: This table is only a very rough guideline.
 Much of the variation in filesize is due to level-of-detail or file format, which is not typically a creative decision.
 A movie might be 200GB in IMAX but only 5GB on DVD — it’s still the same movie.
 The compressed filesize (the portion of the filesize that is actually subject to creative decisions) gets us closer to the true amount of information contained in a work.

-In our Library of Babel example, the commonsense rule of only using English words allowed us to cut the search space significantly.
-Accordingly, each medium has its own set of heuristics that can be deployed to reduce the search space.
+In the Library of Babel, the commonsense rule of only using English words allowed us to cut the search space significantly.
+Each medium has its own set of heuristics that can be deployed to reduce the search space.

 Some heuristics evolve over time.
 A new heuristic can spawn an entire genre, like four-on-the-floor did for disco.
 A genre is just a bundle of heuristics that guides creators into a more restricted search space.
 But if a heuristic is overused, consumers will tire of it, like the 1-5-6-4 chord progression in pop music.